ziqian-Z/Bayesian-ML-with-Gen-AI-Final-Project/README.md

 The dataset reflects real-world credit performance and is widely used for research in credit risk modeling.

----

 # Methodology

 ## Model

-The primary predictive model used in this project is TabPFN, a transformer-based model designed for tabular classification tasks.
+The primary predictive model used in this project is **TabPFN**, a transformer-based model designed for tabular classification tasks.

 TabPFN (Tabular Prior-Data Fitted Network):